Morten Villiers Warren

 Morten Villiers Warren (born 1967) is a British industrial designer.
 Warren founded Native Design, a design and innovation company, in 1998 and remains the principal creative and CEO.

 Education

 Warren attended Kingston University (1985–1988) completing a BA in Furniture Design.

 Warren is a member of the IDSA and has countless patents to his name.
-He spoke and represented the British Council on numerous design conferences including Beijing China, Essen Germany, Mumbai India and São Paulo Brazil.
+He spoke and represented the British Council at numerous design conferences, including Beijing China, Essen Germany, Mumbai India and São Paulo Brazil.

 Career

-Prior to founding Native, Warren was principal designer at Bowers & Wilkins between 1989 and 1992.
+Prior to founding Native, Warren was a principal designer at Bowers & Wilkins between 1989 and 1992.
 He was responsible for the loudspeaker brand Solid.
 He has worked for Philippe Starck as well as Aldo Cibic in Milan.